Urban Farm and Kitchen

 A Note on Seasonality

 As tomatoes are the main ingredient in this sauteed tomato recipe, you want to make sure you’re selecting the most flavorful and ripe tomatoes you can get your hands on.
-You can make this recipe any time of year, but I prefer to make it during the summer months when my homegrown tomatoes are coming in from the garden daily.

 If you do choose to make this in the off-season, choose Roma or paste-type tomatoes.
 They will have less liquid and more flesh to them.